Ananthan433/Adventure/README.md

-# Web-samples
+# Adventure
-I am just putting some sample web pages using simple html and css.
+It's just a static website which reperesents and adventure tourism company